 Saffron is especially good when used in cooking seafood dishes such as bouillabaisse and paella.
 It is also used in risotto and other rice dishes.
 Try adding some to your next beef stew or tomato-based sauce.
 To make a wonderful marinade for fish, add saffron threads, garlic, and thyme to vinegar.
 Saffron is also used in bread and cake cooking.
 Use your imagination and be creative when using saffron in your cooking.

 Saffron Cooking Tips:

 Powdered saffron loses it flavor more rapidly and can easily be adulterated with less-expensive powders like turmeric.
-Buying cheaper saffron won't save money in the long run, since more will be needed for the same flavor impact.
-I personally don't recommend that you purchase powdered saffron.
+Buying cheaper saffron will no save money in the long run, since more will be needed for the same flavor impact.
+I personally do not recommend that you purchase powdered saffron.

-Saffron is very sensitive to light and moisture.
-Store it in a container away from sunlight.
+Saffron is very sensitive to light and moisture. tore it in a container away from sunlight.
 If stored properly, it will last for years.